A Systematic Literature Review on Explainability for Machine/Deep Learning-based Software Engineering Research: Explainable Artificial Intelligence: Preliminaries

 \textbf{Classification by Scope.} The scope of explanations can be categorized as either \emph{local} or \emph{global} (some approaches can be extended to both) according to whether the explanations provide insights about the model functioning for the general data distribution or for a specific data sample, respectively.
-Local explainability approaches seek to explain why a model performs a specific prediction for an individual input.
-For example, given a file of interest and a defect prediction model, a locally explainable model might generate attribution scores for each code token in the file \cite{DBLP:journals/tse/Wattanakriengkrai22}.
-Representative local explainability approaches include LIME \cite{LIME}, SHAP \cite{SHAP}, and Grad-CAM \cite{DBLP:journals/ijcv/SelvarajuCDVPB20}.
+Local explainability approaches, such as LIME \cite{LIME} and SHAP \cite{SHAP}, seek to explain why a model performs a specific prediction for an individual input.
 Global explainability approaches work on an array of inputs to give insights into the overall behavior of the black-box model.
-Various rule-based and tree-based models such as decision trees are in this category.
+Various rule-based models such as decision trees are in this category.

 \textbf{Classification by Stage.} XAI can be categorized based on whether the explanation mechanism is inherent within the model's internal architecture or is implemented following the model's learning/development phase.
-The former is named \emph{ante-hoc explainability} (also known as \emph{intrinsic explainability} or \emph{self-explainability} in certain literature), while the latter refers to \emph{post-hoc explainability}.
-By definition, most inherently interpretable approaches are model-specific such that any change in the architecture will need significant changes in the approach itself.
-On the other hand, significant research interest in recent years is seen in developing post-hoc explanations as they can explain a well-trained black-box model decision without sacrificing the accuracy.
-Post-hoc approaches typically operate by perturbing parts of the data in a high-dimentional vector space to discern the contributions of various features to the model's predictions, or by analytically ascertaining the influence of different features on the prediction outcomes.
+The former is named \emph{ante-hoc explainability} (also known as \emph{intrinsic explainability} or \emph{self-explainability}), while the latter refers to \emph{post-hoc explainability}.
+Most inherently interpretable approaches are model-specific such that any change in the architecture will need significant changes in the approach itself.
+By contrast, post-hoc approaches typically operate by perturbing parts of the data in a high-dimensional vector space to discern the contributions of various features to the model's predictions, or by analytically ascertaining the influence of different features on the prediction outcomes.

 \textbf{Classification by Portability.} According to the models they can be applied to, explanation approaches can be further classified as \emph{model-specific} and \emph{model-agnostic}.
 Model-specific approaches require access to the internal model architecture, meaning that they are restricted to explain only one specific family of models.
 For example, Deconvolution \cite{DBLP:conf/eccv/ZeilerF14} is model-specific due to its ability to only explain the CNN model.
 Conversely, model-agnostic approaches can be used to explain arbitrary models without being constrained to any particular model architecture.